Anyone who finds solace in the outdoors and natural landscapes will surely find a plethora of things to do in Whitefish, Montana.

 With an annual snowfall that’s nothing to dismiss Whitefish is revered for its tree skiing.
 This old school hill has been referred to as the “Last Best Thing.”
 What was once was a small local ski hill has turned into a full-service resort with a lot of the old charm.

-It’s not the resort to seen and be seen at, but instead, it’s for those who come to ski and have a good time.
+It’s not the resort to see and be seen at, but instead, it’s for those who come to ski and have a good time.
 Our first visit to Whitefish Ski Resort was in 2018 and it left us itching to return ever since.
-If you’re in the area for ski consider hitting up some of the other excellent resorts with the same great vibes in the region like Fernie in Canada or Schweitzer in Idaho.
+If you’re in the area for ski consider hitting up some of the other excellent resorts after your visit to Whitefish.
+Others that give similar vibes in the region like Fernie in Canada or Schweitzer in Idaho.

 Stroll Through Downtown Whitefish